David-Alobo/We-Rate-Dogs/README.md

 The 3 datasets explored in this project are:

-twitter_archive_enhanced
+- twitter_archive_enhanced
-image_predictions
+- image_predictions
-tweet_json
+- tweet_json
+-
 The twitter_archive_enhanced datasets has a total number of 2356 rows and 17 columns.
 The denominator_rating which is supposed to be 10 was found out to have the following values: 10, 0, 15, 70, 7, 11, 150, 170, 20, 50, 90, 80, 40, 130, 110, 16, 120, 2.
 These numbers were replaced with 10.

-The visual below describes the twitter_archive_enhanced dataset.
-It shows us the total number of values in each columns.
-This analysis was made to enable us know the number of missing values we are to deal with.

-Furthermore, I checked for outliers which there was none present.
+There were no outliers present in the twitter_archive_enhanced dataset.

 The image_predictions dataset has a total of 2075 rows and 12 columns.
 The following are the columns title of the image_predictions dataset: 'tweet_id', 'jpg_url', 'img_num', 'p1', 'p1_conf', 'p1_dog', 'p2', 'p2_conf', 'p2_dog', 'p3', 'p3_conf', 'p3_dog'.
 It was further discovered that 281 tweets were without images.
 The total number of images tweeted is 2498.